Koha-Community/kohadocs/source/acquisitions.rst

 and/or "MARC order."
 Once you have this MARC file downloaded to your computer you will want to log in to Koha and continue the process there.

-Visit the :ref:`Stage MARC Records for Import` tool and upload your file.
+Visit the :ref:`Stage MARC records for import` tool and upload your file.
 Once presented with the confirmation screen proceed to Acquisitions.